THIS WEEK'S 5 CHALLENGES!

 Along with any bits and pieces we put on-line, please remember to use the resources in the maths pack, key-word sheets, sounds books and writing books plus anything else you have at home that can be called upon.
 We also emailed out a little story pack with several traditional tales, story maps and pictures to give you an idea if you want to create your own writing projects.

 I know many of you may feel a bit daunted, but we are all entering this unknown phase together and I am here to help in any way I can.
-Keeping some sort of routine will make a massive difference, as will working on daily reading, writing and number work.
 Depending on your child, their level of interest and ability, I would suggest that even an hour a day will keep them moving forward.
 I know that for many people this will be really tricky, but do what you can.
 We can do it folks!

 Read Write Inc Set 1 and 2 speed sounds lessons that can be used each day: